avalynndev/lexiq/README.md

 # 📝 Note:

 All the components are written using AI.
 Some Components like the floating hero images etc, were taken as a reference from other sources.
+Most of the data in the site is Mock data.
+Please don't take it seriously.

 ## 📚 Table of Contents